 By virtue of section 6(3) and 6(4) of the Criminal Law Act 1967, it is not necessary to add counts for attempts when the full offences are charged.
 However, each case should be considered on its merits.

 When drafting charges or indictments for inchoate offences in which the relevant sentence is determined by the substantive offence (such as an attempt under the Criminal Attempts Act 1981 when it is the offence attempted that provides the sentence); the charge or indictment should refer to both the inchoate offence and the statutory provision that creates the substantive offence.

 "It will assist judges and others, not least when it comes to identifying the relevant Sentencing Guideline, if the statement of offence, even in the case of a criminal attempt, in future identifies the substantive offence lying behind the attempt".
 Reed, Bennett, Crisp & Others EWCA Crim 572

 Paragraphs 85 -96 of the judgment in that case provide more guidance and by way of example the Court of Appeal commended the indictment in one of the cases before it in which the statement of offence read " "Attempting to pay for the sexual services of a child, contrary to section 1(1) Criminal Attempts Act 1981 and section 47(1) of the Sexual Offences Act 2003."

-A number of statutes enable alternative verdicts to be returned in relation to specific offences.
-An example is where, on a count for theft, the jury are not satisfied that the defendant committed the offence charged but can convict for the offence of taking a motor vehicle without the owner's consent – s.12(4) of the Theft Act 1968.
+- On a count for theft, if the jury are not satisfied that the defendant committed the offence charged they can still convict for an offence of taking a motor vehicle without the owner's consent: s12(4) of the Theft Act 1968.

 The date of the offence should be stated in the indictment as accurately as possible.
 The date should be the day of the month and the year upon which the act is alleged to have been committed.